kpropd(8) 맨 페이지 - 윈디하나의 솔라나라

 Specifies the server to be contacted for incremental updates; by

-default, the master admin server is contacted.
+default, the primary admin server is contacted.

 -f file